Allison Janney: Personal life

 Janney has never been married and has no children, of which she said: "I've never had that instinct to have kids, I'm at peace with it".
 She was romantically involved with computer programmer Dennis Gagomiros.
 The couple began dating in 1994, and were interested in getting married but ended their relationship after seven years together in 2001.
 In 2002, she met actor Richard Jenik (her co-star in Our Very Own).
 The couple got engaged in 2004 but broke up two years later in 2006.
-In 2012, Janney met production manager Philip Joncas.
-The two met on the set of The Way, Way Back and began dating soon after.
+In 2012, Janney met production manager Philip Joncas on the set of The Way, Way Back and they began dating soon after.
 The couple dated for five years before ending their relationship in 2017.

-In interviews related to her role on Mom, Janney discussed her brother, Hal, who fought drug addiction for years before his suicide.
+In interviews related to her role on Mom, Janney discussed her brother, Hal, who fought drug addiction for years before he died by suicide.
 She has credited playing her character on Mom to people fighting addiction.
 On March 4, 2018, Janney dedicated her Academy Award win to him during her acceptance speech.

 In 2004, she began lending her voice to television and radio spots created by Kaiser Permanente in the health maintenance organization's broad "Thrive" media campaign, and in a radio campaign for the American Institute of Architects.
 In September 2010, it was announced that Janney would be the voice of the Aly San San spokesdroid in the Disney attraction Star Tours – The Adventures Continue.
 The attraction later opened at Disney's Hollywood Studios and Disneyland.
 In October 2016, Janney became the first woman to receive the Alumni Award of The Hotchkiss School and received a star on the Hollywood Walk of Fame for her work in the entertainment industry, located at 6100 Hollywood Boulevard.